-• Executive Summary: An executive summary detailing the proposal being submitted.
+The executive summary details the proposal being submitted.
 The Executive Summary should include the number of Student Apprentices to be served, the Apprenticeable Occupation, targeted sectors/occupations, targeted population and your expected program outcomes.
-The executive summary should not exceed 3 pages.
+Also, include your total requested budget along with the cost ratio per student.
+The ration can be calculated by simply dividing the number of student apprentices served by the total funding request amount.
+The executive summary should not exceed 5 pages.